viralk/bookmark-snippets/README.md

 In the index.js file you can find the following functions at the moment:
 - Highlight all elements in the page
 - Highlight all links in the page
-- Remove all iframes in the page
+- Hide all iframes in the page
+- Hide all images in the page
 - Check all checkbox in the page

 New functions will be added soon...